What’s happening to the mother?

 In some women, the navel bulges outwards.
 This is completely harmless and will return to normal by itself after birth.

-This happens because the baby is producing urine and drinking amniotic fluid as part of the purification of amniotic fluid.
 The baby is now covered in a layer of white fat, which attaches to the hairs on its body.
 This layer of fat will protect the skin for as long as the baby remains in the amniotic fluid.

 Routine ultrasound examination of pregnant women